HALL OF FAME

 - Each Hall of Fame member will be enshrined in the Pro Tour Hall of Fame Exhibit and the Pro Tour Hall of Fame portion of the wizards.com website.

-- In 2017, Hall of Fame members-elect will receive airfare and hotel accommodation* to participate in Pro Tour Ixalan in Albuquerque, New Mexico and attend the Pro Tour Hall of Fame induction ceremony.
+- In 2018, Hall of Fame members-elect will receive airfare and hotel accommodation* to participate in Pro Tour Guilds of Ravnica in Atlanta, Georgia and attend the Pro Tour Hall of Fame induction ceremony.

 - Each Hall of Fame member will receive (1) an invitation to each Pro Tour tournament, (2) a $1500 appearance fee at the Pro Tour in which the member participates and at which the Hall of Fame induction ceremony takes place, (3) a $250 appearance fee at the World Magic Cup tournament in which the member participates, (4) a third-round bye at each individual-format Grand Prix in which the member participates, (5) an invitation to Nationals in the country designated by the member's Nationality, (6) a first-round bye at Nationals, (7) complimentary sleep-in special at each Grand Prix (when available), and (8) 35 QPs on Magic Online on the third Wednesday of each month.